SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 The EXCEPT operator is used to determine rows in the first table (or a question), however, shouldn’t be used to determine rows in the second table (or query).

-It additionally uniquely identifies rows which have modified from the primary table to the second table.
+It additionally uniquely identifies rows that have modified from the primary table to the second table.
 Columns are compared within the order that they appear in the SELECT statement.